sikunzzz/Python-Dashboard/README.md

 The results can for the Oct 2018 median gas price can be plotted in a histogram:
 ![median-tick](/images/oct-median.PNG)

-Here is also a summary of the statistics calculated for Oct, Nov, Dec of 2018
+Here is also a summary of the statistics calculated for each month of Oct, Nov, Dec in 2018:

 ![summary-stat](/images/summary-stats.PNG)